BC Prienai

+In July 2023, the club declared bankruptcy and ceased all operations.

 History

 1994–2010: Early years

 The club was founded in 1994 as KK Prienų Taupomasis Bankas playing in the LKAL and were one of the top teams.
 They joined the NKL ever since its foundation in 2005.
 During this time period in the NKL, the team would change names as it seemed every season, Prienai had their ups and downs, such as going from third seed in their group to not making the playoffs next season, but the major victories were yet to come.

 During 2008–09 season, then called Rūdupis, the club, for the first time in the club history, became NKL champions downing Meresta Pakruojis in Game 7 of the finals.
 Because of that, BC Rūdupis got their slot in the Lithuanian Basketball League.

 The 2009–10 season was Rūdupis' debut in the LKL.
 The club took seventh place that season as they lost first round of LKL playoffs to Lithuanian powerhouse Žalgiris Kaunas.